mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Corrosive #

 Acids, bases, and other caustics eat into your flesh and don’t stop.
-The ongoing damage from these chemicals is noted with the Corrosive status, which comes with a number after it to denote how much damage the ongoing effect inflicts. **Toughness has no effect on this damage.**
+The ongoing damage from these chemicals is noted with the Corrosive status, which comes with a number after it to denote how much damage the ongoing effect inflicts.

 This status can be removed with certain gear (like baking soda for acids!) and equipment.
 The Wet status does not necessarily remove it, as some chemicals continue burning the skin even after contact with water.
 The gamemaster can determine when enough water has been applied to remove the chemical in question.